dragonflyinmypool/GPTcliWindows/README.md

 # PowerShell interface to query GPT3/4
-This is a general interface to query GPT3/4 from PowerShell using Node.js .
+This is a general interface to query GPT3/4 from PowerShell.

+Type in powerShell: q create a new folder called helloWorld And get the answer: New-Item -ItemType Directory -Name "helloWorld" (all without leaving the terminal)

+It uses PowerShell scripts and Node.js.
 Currently, it is set specifically to turn natural language into PowerShell commands, but it can be used for anything.

 ## Requirements
 - Windows PowerShell